 Ecology will continue our existing programs on PCBs to the environment, such as cleanup, stormwater management, and permits.
+DOH will also continue their existing programs, including fish advisories and working with residents to reduce their exposures.
 Expanding or increasing programs will require additional funds.
-Ecology will work on acquiring additional funds, but cannot predict when we will be able to obtain them.
+Ecology and DOH will work on acquiring additional funds, but cannot predict when we will be able to obtain them.

-Ecology will seek resources to implement the following recommendations in:
+Ecology and DOH will seek resources to implement the following recommendations in: